 Kenneth Jones’ fact-inspired drama Alabama Story, the tale of a librarian persecuted by a politician in the Jim Crow South, will be produced by at least six regional theatres in the 2017-18 season.
+(Note: Since the posting of this piece, the number of presentations around the country jumped to 11 for the 2017-18 season.)
 The play about Civil Rights, censorship, artistic freedom and the right to read — to say nothing of the clash of the personal and the political — was a 2016 nominee for the Steinberg/American Theatre Critics Association New Play Award.
 The play has already been seen in six markets since its world premiere in 2015.

 Set in “the Deep South the imagination,” the six-actor drama blends historical and fictional characters as it explores the true story of a children’s picture book that outraged segregationists in 1959 Montgomery, Alabama.
 Garth Williams, famous for illustrating “Stuart Little,” “Charlotte’s Web” and “Little House on the Prairie,” created a book about a black rabbit who marries white rabbit.
 Alabama State Librarian Emily Reed is confronted by segregationist politicians who seek its removal from state libraries — going so far as wishing to see the book burned.
 The innocent book is viewed as a tool to brainwash children into embracing “race mixing.”

 Playwright Kenneth Jones characterizes Alabama Story this way: “It’s a romance, a political thriller, a memory play, a workplace drama, a tearjerker, a comedy, and a discussion about race, censorship and American character.
 All of it has a hint of Thornton Wilder to it, as author Garth Williams serves as a kind of narrator and protean participant.
 Most important, it’s a play about how we behave when we face terrible circumstances — how character is revealed in times of transition, change and crisis.”